 Sirkus Aikamoinen is a Finnish contemporary circus company created in 2009.
 The core and the strength of Aikamoinen’s work is built from the combination of different elements they use: a large repertoire of circus disciplines and circus techniques, live music played by the artists on stage, and the strong bond and friendship between the artists of the group.
 In an era of individualism and specialization Aikamoinen promotes pluridisciplinarity and collective work.

-During the years Aikamoinen has been performing with different projects around Finland, Sweden, Norway, France, Iceland, Russia, Estonia, Lithuania, Spain, Czech Republic, Slovakia and The Netherlands.
+During the years Aikamoinen has been performing with different projects around Finland, Sweden, Norway, France, Iceland, Russia, Estonia, Latvia, Lithuania, Spain, Portugal, Czech Republic, Slovakia, Belgium and The Netherlands.
 Aikamoinen has provided shows for all aged people for theatres, festivals, events, company parties, schools, elderly homes, streets, forests and circus tents.